bnajafi/Technical-Environmental-Systems_General-Information/README.md

 You can send the information about the members of your group via this [link](https://forms.gle/xnkbwtY7LpPHGbsT9) till 11/12/2019, you will be assigned a time-slot

+Details Regarding the Final Exam
+The final written examination will include exercises and theoritical questions.
+The exercises will be similar and on the same topics as the ones which were solved in the class.
+The theoritical questions instead will only be posed from the topics in the context of which no exercise was not solved.